A Neuro-Symbolic Approach for Probabilistic Reasoning on Graph Data: Application: Collective Node Classification

 In summary, the data generation model allows us to calibrate: \begin{itemize} \item Homo/Heterophily of the label distribution: by the parameter $H$; \item Influence of the node feature $f(v)$ on the label distribution: by the parameter $F$; \item Informativeness of node neighbor data: by the construction of node input attributes with/without noise\footnote{We here only consider the two distinct with/without noise options; finer variations obtained by varying the noise model and/or the underlying magnetic field function $f(v)$ can obviously be considered.}. \end{itemize}

-The top part of Table \ref{tab:ising_data} shows data generated for a $32\times 32$ grid under different settings of the $H,F$ parameters.
+Table \ref{tab:ising_data_setup} shows data generated for a $32\times 32$ grid under different settings of the $H,F$ parameters, each column $i_{1\dots5}$ represents a different setup.
 Row (A) shows the sampled graph with node labels +1 (yellow) and -1 (purple).
 The values for the positive vs. negative class ratio for both train and test nodes, as well as the global homophily values (defined as the proportion of edges connecting nodes of the same class) for the graphs, are listed above the plots.
 Row (B) visualizes the value of the unperturbed feature value $F\cdot f(v)$ of the nodes.
 When $F>0$, then the feature $F\cdot f(v)$ is just a scaled version of the same function, and, in principle, equally informative.
 For $F=0$, the feature becomes the uninformative constant 0 (green).
 Row (C) illustrates the noisy version $F\cdot\tilde{f}$ of the node feature.